epam/edp-codebase-operator/README.md

-# How to Install Operator
+# Codebase Operator

+Get acquainted with the Codebase Operator and the installation process as well as the local development, and architecture scheme.

+## Overview

+Codebase Operator is an EDP operator that is responsible for provisioning codebase entities.
-EDP installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.
+Operator installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.

-_**NOTE:** Installation of operators is platform-independent, that is why there is a unified instruction for deploying._
+_**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._

 ## Prerequisites
 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;